-Day 3: Beijing Meals: B, L, D
+Day 3: Beijing

 Walk through Tiananmen Square and into the magnificent Forbidden City.
-Next, soak up the harmonious ambience of the Temple of Heaven.
-Sightseeing here will involve approximately 3-4 hours on foot. before enjoying a traditional Peking duck dinner this evening.
+Sightseeing here will involve approximately 3-4 hours on foot.
+Later, enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family, before enjoying a traditional Peking duck dinner this evening.